altera-fpga/agilex-ed-drive-on-chip/sw/README.md

 # Drive-on-Chip Yocto Linux
-Config and meta-layers for building a Linux image to run on supported Altera SoC FPGA Devkits.
+Config and Yocto layers for building a Linux image to run on supported Altera SoC FPGA Devkits.

 ## Supported Designs
  - `3x2_axis`